Friday, October 19, 2007

 Kickers- 1 point per extra point, 3 points per field goal 0-49 yards, 5 points per field goal 50+ yards.
 Any another stat incurred by the player shall be awarded in the above manner.

-In the event of a tie, the winner shall be determined by the starter with the single highest individual point total of all starters for either team.
+In the event of a tie during the course of a game, the winner shall be determined by the bench player with the highest individual point total of all bench players for either team.

-If the tie remains unbroken, the winner shall be the team who has the bench player with the single highest individual point total of all bench players for either team.
-If there is still not a resolution, the second highest starter shall determine the resolution, then the second highest bench player, and so on until the tie is broken.
+If the tie remains unbroken, the winner shall be the team who has the player with the second highest individual point total of all bench players for either team, and so on until the tie is broken.

 Article II: The Commissioner, and His Powers